Fall 2015 Enrollment

 The following are some examples of the other themed houses on campus:

-- Making the Grade: Students wishing to live in an environment that promotes academic and personal motivation should consider the Making the Grade themed house.
+- Making the Grade: Students who wish to live in an environment that promotes academic and personal motivation should consider the Making the Grade themed house.
 Students living in the house enjoy a quiet and respectful atmosphere with plenty of study spots.
-This residence is home to a number of honors students, but this is not a requirement.
-Making the Grade is about academics, and the members that make up the community are committed to creating an environment that promotes success.
+This residence is home to a number of honors students, but participating in the honors program is not a requirement.
+Making the Grade is about academics, and the members who make up the community are committed to creating an environment that promotes success.

-- Outdoor Experiential Education: Do you love to be outside?
-Do you like to explore the world around you?
-If so, the Outdoor Experiential Education house may be for you.
+- Outdoor Experiential Education: Students who love to be outside and explore the world around them may find that the Outdoor Experiential Education house just might be for them.
 Students in this community live on the edge of campus in Hall House.
 With easy access to the campus woods, students have plenty of opportunity to experience nature and bond over common interests.

 - Alcohol and Drug Free Community: The Alcohol and Drug-Free Community is a substance-free zone.
 Students in this community live with one another in Engelhardt Hall.
-Together, they are dedicated to a drug and alcohol free lifestyle.
-There are plenty of benefits to participation.
-Students within this community enjoy a clean living space and a group of peers that cherish the same values.
+Together, they are dedicated to a drug- and alcohol-free lifestyle.
+There are plenty of benefits to participation, as students within this community enjoy a clean living space and a group of peers that cherish the same values.